Nooneokf/temp-mail/public/blog/introduction-to-temp-mail.md

 ---
 title: Introduction to Temp Mail
 description: Discover the advantages, use cases, and best practices of temporary email services.
-Learn how to protect your privacy online with temp mail and explore how FreeCustom.Email can help.
+Learn how to protect your privacy online with temp mail and explore how tempmail.encorebot.me can help.
 date: 2023-05-15
 author:
     - name: "Dishant Singh"